 Withdrawal completed: All Students

-Before start of Semester 100%
+Before start of Semester

-By the last day of the second week 100%
+By the last day of the second w veek 100%

 After second week No Refund

-\Week is defined as seven (7) consecutive days, beginning with the first day of the semester.
+Week is defined as se en (7) consecutive days, beginning with the first d y of the semester.

-\\Students who receive Title IV financial aid (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Direct Loans) who do not complete their classes for a semester will be responsible to return unearned aid back to the Department of Education.
-Failure to return unearned aid will result in loss of future eligibility for any Title IV financial aid.
+Students who receive Title IV financial aid (ederal Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Direct Loans) who do not complete their classes for a semester will be responsible to return unearned aid back to the Department of Education.
+Failure to return unearned aid will result in loss of future eligibility for any Title IV fina cial aid.
 Please see complete policy in the Financial Aid section of this catalog.